chris-martin/bricks/in/posts/2017-02-18b-water-monoids/post.md

 (*) :: Num a => a -> a -> a
 ```

-So again let's ignore the standard math and invent our own:
+So again let's ignore the standard math and invent our own.
+Since this
+hetereogeneous multiplication involves more than one type, we need the language
+extension that allows multi-parameter type classes.

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses #-}